junkfix/config-editor-card/README.md

   ```

+## Add in the sidebar

+Configuration > Dashboards > + Add dashboard

-For the dashboard, create a new tab in panel mode and add a card
+create a new tab in panel mode and add the card
 ```yaml
 type: custom:config-editor-card
 ```